nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. TA starts TrAcker desktop application.
 2. TA enters command to delete event.
 3. TA confirms the deletion of an event.
 4. TrAcker removes all student from the event.
+5. TrAcker removes event from the event list.
-5. TrAcker displays the new event list.
+6. TrAcker displays the new event list.

 Use case ends.